-Fredric Price, Publisher of Fig Tree Books, founded the company in 2013, following a successful career as CEO of three and chairman of the board of six companies, all of which were entrepreneurial in nature and strategically focused on developing products for tightly-defined markets.
-He is versed in Jewish literature and deeply involved in Jewish activities, including, among other organizations, Sinai and Synapses (http://sinaiandsynapses.org) and Westchester Reform Temple (www.wrtemple.org).
-Several of his chairmanships (which he continues to hold) include companies in Israel, where he provides guidance in creating marketing strategies, developing products, securing financing and negotiating partnerships.
+Fredric Price, Publisher of Fig Tree Books, founded the company in 2013, having been a CEO of four and chairman of the board of six companies, all of which were entrepreneurial in nature and strategically focused on developing products for highly-defined markets.
+He is versed in Jewish literature and deeply involved in Jewish activities, including, among other organizations, Sinai and Synapses and Westchester Reform Temple in Scarsdale, New York.
+Several of his CEO and chairmanships included companies in Israel, where he provided guidance in creating marketing strategies, developing products, securing financing and negotiating partnerships.
 He holds an undergraduate degree from Dartmouth College and a master’s degree from the University of Pennsylvania.

-Matthew Price, Webmaster, is the VP of Engineering at Community Funded (http://www.communityfunded.com).
+Matthew Price, Webmaster, is the VP of Engineering and Lead Developer at Community Funded.
 He has been developing and designing websites for more than 14 years.
-He has worked with non profit organizations for over 8 years and is currently a staff member at The Sustainable Living Association (http://sustainablelivingassociation.org).
+He has worked with non-profit organizations for over 8 years and is currently a staff member at The Sustainable Living Association.
 He holds a BS in Biology from Dickinson College.

 Ellis Levine, Attorney for Fig Tree Books, is a partner at Cowan, DeBaets, Abrahams & Sheppard LLP, and a widely-known and highly-respected attorney for the book publishing industry.
 Previously, he was Vice President, Secretary, General Counsel, and a member of the Board of Directors of Random House, Inc. He has a BA from Harvard College and a JD from Harvard Law School.
 He is treasurer and a member of the Board of Directors of the Council of Literary Magazines and Presses.